peercoin/peercoin/doc/zmq.md

 Also, the socket's ZMQ_IPV6 option is enabled to accept connections from IPv6 hosts as well.
 If needed, this option has to be set on the client side too.

+The ZMQ_PUB socket's ZMQ_TCP_KEEPALIVE option is enabled.
+This means that the underlying SO_KEEPALIVE option is enabled when using a TCP transport.
+The effective TCP keepalive values are managed through the underlying operating system configuration and must be configured prior to connection establishment.

+For example, when running on GNU/Linux, one might use the following to lower the keepalive setting to 10 minutes:

+sudo sysctl -w net.ipv4.tcp_keepalive_time=600

+Setting the keepalive values appropriately for your operating environment may improve connectivity in situations where long-lived connections are silently dropped by network middle boxes.

 ## Remarks

 From the perspective of peercoind, the ZeroMQ socket is write-only; PUB